PhilipWinchester/PhilipWinchester.github.io/_posts/2019-09-16-dixons-cole-model.md

 LL <- function(Match_Data, Parameters){
-  # Function which calclulates the LL for all the games
+  # Function which calculates the LL for all the games
   LL <- 0

   Teams <- sort(unique(Match_Data$HomeTeam))